 Execution steps:

 Step 1.
-The user inputs and executes /list_class
+The user inputs and executes /list_class command to list all the class available.

 Step 2.
 It then iterates through each module, appending its string representation followed by a colon.
 Within each module iteration, it iterates through its tutorial classes, appending their string representations separated by commas.